fariedd/Data-manipulation-portfolio/_posts/2014-07-14-Models-and-Dashboards.markdown

         </figure>
 </div>
-**Figure 3:** The graphs shows *left;* Bayesian state-space model estimates (black lines) and 95% credible intervals (grey polygons) of the number of Cape fur seals, 1971/72–2020/21. *righ;* Posterior probability densities for the annual rate of change of the overall population of Cape Gannet Morus capensis over the last three generations (3G), the two most-recent generations (2G), the years corresponding to the most-recent generation (1G), and for all available years (All.yrs).
+**Figure 3:** The graphs shows *left;* Bayesian state-space model estimates (black lines) and 95% credible intervals (grey polygons) of the number of Cape fur seals, 1971/72–2020/21. *righ;* Posterior probability densities for the annual rate of change of the overall population of Cape fur seals over the last three generations (3G), the two most-recent generations (2G), the years corresponding to the most-recent generation (1G), and for all available years (All.yrs).

 <div style="text-align: center;">